SCIInstitute/ShapeWorks/docs/workflow/groom.md

 ![RClip segmentation example](../img/workflow/clip.png)

 ### Cropping and padding segmentations
 In many cases, image boundaries are not tight around shapes.
 This leaves too much irrelevant background voxels that might increase the memory footprint when optimizing the shape model.
 We can remove this irrelevant background while keeping our segmentations intact and avoid cropped segmentations to touch image boundaries.
-This involeves:
+This involves:

 - `ImageUtils.boundingBox`:computes the bounding box (ShapeWorks region) that fits all segmentations using an isovalue
 - `crop` the segmentation using the computed bounding box